Dannevirke

 The image from a contemporary English newspaper shows an almost invincible rampart with microscopic soldiers completing the last few details.
 Such an unrealistic belief in the great strength of the Danish defence system was widespread in the Danish population and the Government in 1864.
-It is blindly trusted that the Danish army can stop a prominent enemy at the Dannevirke.
+It is blindly trusted that the Danish army can stop an advancing enemy at Dannevirke.

 The reality was another

-When the first soldiers arrive at the Dannevirke position, the barracks for their accommodation have not been built yet, connecting roads have not been constructed, and many of the obstacles in front of the position have not been established.
-All this the Danish soldiers must now fight with during January when the frost makes the groundwork very difficult.
-The position is therefore far from finished as the war breaks out.
+When the first soldiers arrive at the Dannevirke position, the barracks for their accommodation have not yet been built, the connecting roads have not been constructed, and many of the obstacles in front of the position have not been established.
+The Danish soldiers must now fight all this in January, when the frost makes the groundwork very difficult.
+The position is therefore far from being completed by the outbreak of war.

 Retreat